mukhtar-github/beginners-guide-to-react/README.md

 Then as the third argument, we get this string.
 Let's go ahead and write this over here.
 We have react.createElement div, null for the props, and then the string, the text, and so on.
 If we wanted to, instead of passing this string, do some sort of if statement, that wouldn't work at all.
 It doesn't make any sense to pass a statement as an argument to a function.
 For the same reason, you can't use statements inside of the curly braces of JSX because the curly braces basically are saying, "Hey, Babel, as you get to this part, I want you to take everything between these two curly braces and then just stick it in this argument of the createElement call."
 Having a good understanding of how Babel is compiling your JSX will help you use JSX more effectively.

+Once we enter that closing curly brace, we're back in JSX land.
+Then we come back to this curly brace, and we're now in JavaScript land again.
+We have this expression.
+While we're in the middle of this JavaScript land with the ternary expression, we actually enter JSX land again, so we're a couple layers into this.
+We start out in JavaScript.
+Then we go into JSX, then we go into JavaScript, then we go into JSX again, and then we go into JavaScript.
+We exit JavaScript, we enter JSX, we exit JSX, and we're back into JavaScript.
+Then we exit JavaScript and go into JSX.
+This back and forth between JavaScript and JSX is really common.

 ```html
 <script type="text/babel">